Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 I'm also interested in your examples of male/female disconnect on the trail.

-You can contact me using this bright green form.
+You can contact me.
 Looking forward to your thoughts!